 1. Quality cabinets

 Cheap bathroom vanities abound.
 The big box stores and online retailers are chock full of trendy-looking bathroom cabinets, but here is one place to resist the temptation to save a few bucks.
-Cheap particle board tends to swell in moist environments, and thin laminate finishes begin to peel off.
+Cheap particle board tends to swell in moist environments, whereas moisture-resistant materials can withstand the bathroom's wet conditions, and thin laminate finishes begin to peel off.
 It can get so bad that the door hinges pull right out of the soft wood.
 In short, your budget bathroom cabinet ends up looking like a disaster after just a few short years.
 Stick to a reputable supplier of high-quality semi-custom cabinets that are built to last.
 Quality MDF cabinet boxes resist warping better than solid wood, and furniture-grade plywood is also an option.
 We often use Bellmont Cabinets (built right here in Washington) and Crystal Cabinets (built in Minnesota).

 See also: Save or Splurge: Master Bathroom Remodel

 Bathroom countertops are another area worth investing in.
 Avoid inexpensive laminates over particle board, which are prone to the same moisture and swelling issues mentioned above and can be easily burned by a hot curling iron.
 We usually recommend solid quartz countertops.
 They are ultra durable, come in a wide array of colors, and never need sealing.
 Most clients choose quartz over natural stone in the bathroom because it is so low-maintenance and holds up well to harsh cleaning products.
-And because bathroom countertops can be relatively small, you can even save some money by shopping for quartz remnants.
+And because bathroom countertops can be relatively small, you can even save some money by shopping for quartz remnants, making it an affordable price option.
+That said, natural stone can be extremely durable of sealed correctly.

 See also: Pros & Cons: 11 Countertop Materials Compared